-With a Web-based (Internet Explorer or Netscape® Navigator) utility, the TL-WR541G 54Mbps Wireless Router is easy to configure and manage.
+With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the TL-WR642G 108Mbps Wireless Router.
 The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a web browser.